KSP2Community/CommunityFixes/README.md

 1. Use [CKAN](https://github.com/KSP-CKAN/CKAN/releases/latest) to download and install Community Fixes.

 ### Manual
-1. Download and extract [UITK for KSP 2](https://github.com/UitkForKsp2/UitkForKsp2/releases) into your game folder.
+1. Download and extract [UITK for KSP 2](https://github.com/UitkForKsp2/UitkForKsp2/releases) into your game folder (this is a dependency of SpaceWarp).
 2. Download and extract [SpaceWarp](https://github.com/SpaceWarpDev/SpaceWarp/releases) into your game folder.
+2. Download and extract [Patch Manager](https://github.com/SpaceWarpDev/SpaceWarp/releases) into your game folder.
 3. Download and extract this mod into the game folder.
 If done correctly, you should have the following folder structure: `<KSP Folder>/BepInEx/plugins/CommunityFixes`.

 ## Configuration